ranjit189/GitTest/README.md

 # GitTest
 GitTest

-This was the sample Git test used for to check the Gitlab commands
+This was the sample Git test used for to check the Gitlab commands.

+Added Doc folder with a pdf document.